ewhicher/matter/content/collections/pages/home.md

     role: 'Global Commercial Strategy and Transformation Director' -
     id: ld8z928s
-    quote: 'Active Matter seamlessly integrated into our team.
-They have been instrumental in helping us to accelerate our plans.'
+    quote: 'Active Matter have been instrumental in helping us to accelerate our plans for IVY.'
     name: 'Peter Virk'
     type: testimonial
     enabled: true